EqualExperts/dbt-unit-testing/README.md

 ### What do you want to achieve?

-We came up with a list of requirements that we would like to fulfill when writing tests in dbt:

-Use fake inputs on any model
-Focus the test on what’s important
-Provide fast and valuable feedback
-Write more than one test on a dbt test file
 We want to write dbt tests using TDD and receive fast feedback on the results.
 Running one or more dbt models each time we change them, as we were doing on the previous approach, was not the best way to do it, and we wanted to remove this step.
 The goal is to write the test, write the model, and then run the test (with “dbt test”).

 ### Main features

-- Use fake inputs on any model or ref
+- Use fake inputs on any model or source
-- Define fake inputs with sql
+- Define fake inputs with sql or csv format within the test
-- The tests run isolated inside a CTE without Db dependencies.
+- Run tests without need to run dbt and install the models into a database.
 - Focus the test on what’s important
 - Provide fast and valuable feedback
 - Write more than one test on a dbt test file